-Matter for Information and Decision
+Matter for Decision

-Report Title:

-Local Development Scheme 2021
+Report Title: Local Development Scheme (Winter 2022)

-Report Author(s): Jamie Carr (Planning Policy Manager)
+Report Author(s): Ed Morgan (Principal Planning Policy Officer)

-Purpose of Report: This report has been produced to highlight to Members what the timetable is for the Council's new Local Plan process.
+Purpose of Report: This report has been produced to illustrate to Members the proposed revised timetable for the Council's new Local Plan process.
 Report Summary: The Local Development Scheme (LDS) is a statutory document that is required by Government and needs to be kept up-to-date.
-Recently, the Government announced that all local planning authorities must have an up-to-date Plan by the end of year 2023.
+In January 2021, the Government announced that all local planning authorities must have an up-to-date Plan by the end of year 2023.
 This has put tremendous pressure on all local authorities to ensure that they meet this deadline.
 There are a number of risks to meeting the milestones set out within the LDS, mainly, available time, staff resource and Duty to Cooperate delays.
 Although extremely challenging, the Council will continue to ensure that it is in the strongest position it can be when it comes to managing appropriate and inappropriate development proposals.
-Recommendation(s): A. That the content of the report be noted; and B. That the Local Development Scheme 2021 (as set out in Appendix 1) be approved.
-Senior Leadership, Head of Service, Manager, Officer and Other Contact(s): Adrian Thorpe (Head of Built Environment) (0116) 257 2645 adrian.thorpe@oadby-wigston.gov.uk Jamie Carr (Planning Policy Manager) (0116) 257 2652 jamie.carr@oadby-wigston.gov.uk Corporate Objectives: Building, Protecting and Empowering Communities (CO1) Growing the Borough Economically (CO2) Providing Excellent Services (CO3) Vision and Values: "A Stronger Borough Together" (Vision) Accountability (V1) Respect (V2) Teamwork (V3) Innovation (V4) Customer Focus (V5) Report Implications:- Legal: There are no implications directly arising from this report.
+Recommendation(s): A. That the content of the report be noted; and B. That the Local Development Scheme 2022 (as set out in Appendix 1) be approved.
+Senior Leadership, Head of Service, Manager, Officer and Other Contact(s): Tracy Bingham (Director - S.151 Officer) (0116) 257 2845 tracy.bingham@oadby-wigston.gov.uk Adrian Thorpe (Head of Built Environment) (0116) 257 2645 adrian.thorpe@oadby-wigston.gov.uk Jamie Carr (Planning Policy and Development Manager) (0116) 257 2652 jamie.carr@oadby-wigston.gov.uk Ed Morgan (Principal Planning Policy Officer) (0116) 257 2650 ed.morgan@oadby-wigston.gov.uk Corporate Objectives: Building, Protecting and Empowering Communities (CO1) Growing the Borough Economically (CO2) Providing Excellent Services (CO3) Vision and Values: "A Stronger Borough Together" (Vision) Accountability (V1) Respect (V2)

-Financial: There are no implications directly arising from this report.
+Teamwork (V3) Innovation (V4) Customer Focus (V5) Report Implications:- Legal: There are no implications directly arising from this report.
+Financial: The implications are as set out at paragraph 4.7 of this report.
 Corporate Risk Management: Regulatory Governance (CR6) Equalities and Equalities Assessment (EA): There are no implications directly arising from this report.
 EA not applicable Human Rights: There are no implications directly arising from this report.
 Health and Safety: There are no implications directly arising from this report.
 Statutory Officers' Comments:- Head of Paid Service: The report is satisfactory.
 Chief Finance Officer: The report is satisfactory.
 Monitoring Officer: The report is satisfactory.
 Consultees: None.
 Background Papers: None.
 Appendices: 1.
-Local Development Scheme 2021
+Local Development Scheme (Winter 2022)